btorpey/btorpey.github.io/content/build-clang.md

 <http://llvm.org/docs/CMake.html>

-[^1]: You will need at least version 2.8 of cmake to do the build, which is not native on RH/CentOS 6.
+[^1]: You will need at least version 2.8.12.2 of cmake to do the build, which is not native on RH/CentOS 6.
 That version can be installed using "Add/Remove Software" or yum.
 (Or, of course, you can build it from source).
+You will also need python 2.7 or later, which is probably better built from source, since the RH repos use the non-standard name "python27" for the executable.

 [^3]: This is the approach we use in my shop -- we have a hard-and-fast rule that application code cannot contain a run path, and we deliberately strip any existing RPATH entries from code that is being deployed to QA and production as a security measure.